Anwar Yusuf Turani: East Turkistan National Freedom Center

 Turani established the East Turkistan National Freedom Center a professional political organization in Washington, DC in 1996 to advocate independence for his homeland.
 He served as president of the organization until 2004.
 Turani organized demonstrations, conferences and cultural events concerning the situation of East Turkistan.
 He also met with many international dignitaries, including U.S. President Bill Clinton, the Dalai Lama and Taiwanese President Chen Shui-bian, in an attempt to gain their support in ending the occupation of his nation.

 In April 1996, Turani met with Tenzin Gyatso, the 14th Dalai Lama, forging an alliance between East Turkistan and Tibet against the Chinese government.
 Later that month, Turani and representatives of occupied Tibet and Inner Mongolia organized an Independence Walk from the Chinese embassy in Washington, D.C. to the United Nations in New York City.
 At the end of the two-week walk, Turani spoke in front of the United Nations headquarters, addressing Chinese human rights violations in East Turkistan since 1949.

 In June 1997, with the support of the Tibetan Independence Movement, Turani cut one of the five stars from the national flag of China in front of the United Nations.
 Turani removed the star as a symbolic gesture of his desire for separation of Xinjiang from China.

 In February 1998, Turani visited Taiwan at the invitation of the World Federation of Taiwanese Associations, along with Erkin Alptekin; Professor Thubten Jigme Norbu, elder brother of the Dalai Lama; Tashi Jamyangling, former Home Secretary of the Tibetan Government in exile; and Johnar Bache, Vice Chairman of the Southern Mongolian People's Party.
 They met Taiwan independence activists and the pro-Taiwan independence Democratic Progressive Party members Liu Sung-pan, the President of Taiwan's Legislative Yuan; Chen Shui-bian, former president of Taiwan; and Frank Hsieh, the Mayor of Kaohsiung.

 On June 4, 1999, Turani met with US President Bill Clinton to seek his backing for the East Turkistan independence movement.
 Turani told Clinton that he favored waging a war of independence against China.
-He claimed to had been funded by wealthy Uyghurs in Saudi Arabia.
+He claimed to have been funded by wealthy Uyghurs in Saudi Arabia.

 On July 20, 2001, Turani received a letter from the United States Department of State on behalf of President George W. Bush, in response to Turani's initial letter concerning the Chinese occupation of East Turkistan.
 The letter expressed the U.S. government's willingness to protect the "fundamental human rights -- the rights to freedom of association, assembly, religion, belief, conscience, and expression -- of Uyghurs and others living in China."